JuliaText/WordTokenizers.jl/paper/paper.md

 - A general purpose NLTK Tokenizer([@NLTK1, @NLTK2]).
 - An improved version of the multilingual Tok-tok tokenizer([@toktok], [@toktokpub]).

 With various lexers written for the `TokenBuffer` API, users can also create their high-speed custom tokenizers with ease.
-The package also exposes a simple reversible tokenizer ([@reversibletok1], [@reversibletok2]), that works by leaving certain merge symbols, as a means to reconstruct tokens into the original string.
+The package also provides a simple reversible tokenizer ([@reversibletok1], [@reversibletok2]), that works by leaving certain merge symbols, as a means to reconstruct tokens into the original string.

 WordTokenizers.jl exposes a configurable default interface, which allows the tokenizer and sentence segmenters to be configured globally (where this is used).
 This allowed for easy benchmarking and comparisons of different methods.

+WordTokenizers.jl is currently being used by packages like [TextAnalysis.jl](https://github.com/JuliaText/TextAnalysis.jl), [Transformers.jl](https://github.com/chengchingwen/Transformers.jl) and [CorpusLoaders.jl](https://github.com/JuliaText/CorpusLoaders.jl) for tokenizing text.

+## Other similar softwares

+There are various NLP libraries and toolkits written in other programming languages, available to Julia users for tokenization.
+[NLTK](https://github.com/nltk/nltk) and [Spacy](https://github.com/explosion/spaCy) packages provide with a variety of tokenizers, accessed to Julia users via `PyCall`.
+There are many more packages like [Stanford CoreNLP](https://github.com/stanfordnlp/CoreNLP), [AllenNLP](https://github.com/allenai/allennlp/) providing a couple of basic tokenizers.
+However, WordTokenizers.jl is [faster](https://github.com/Ayushk4/Tweet_tok_analyse/tree/master/speed) and simpler to use, providing with a wide variety of tokenizers and a means to build custom tokenizers.

 # References